 MDR encompasses both incident response software and endpoint detection and response software, and handles these functions as a managed service.
 MDR services demand less hands-on work for organizations and offer certainty without additional security solutions and staffing.

-In this complex threat landscape, organizations are having difficulty finding enough cybersecurity personnel to staff their teams.
+Yet, organizations are having difficulty finding enough cybersecurity personnel to staff their teams.
 Globally, there is a cybersecurity worker shortage of almost 4 million people.
-MDR allows organizations to undertake proactive threat response and detection despite this skill shortage.
+MDR solutions allow organizations to undertake proactive threat response and detection despite this skill shortage.
+Gartner estimates that 50% of organizations will be employing MDR services as soon as 2025.

 MDR is an umbrella term encompassing a range of security services.
 MDR providers allow organizations to outsource parts of their cybersecurity programs.
 They typically combine software automation with human expertise.